wdmssk/netty-example-https/README.md

 - Use the PKCS12 Format for keystores.

 The repository source code is intended to be used as reference for implementing a Netty HTTPS/SSL server using keystore.
-The following topics provide additional information necessary to implement a Netty https server based on best practices.
+The following topics provide additional information necessary to implement a Netty HTTPS server based on best practices.

-### 3.1 How to to Create a Netty https Server
+### 3.1 How to to Create a Netty HTTPS Server
-To create a Netty https server, the following is required:
+To create a Netty HTTPS server, the following is required:

 - Keystore with server private key and certificate signed by CA. In the project, *src/main/resources/security/svr_netty.p12* is the keystore file.
 - Keystore configuration file containing the data needed to access the keystore data.
 The file should contain the keystore file path, the keystore password, entry alias (for private key and certificate pair), and private key password.
 In the project, *src/main/resources/security/config.properties* is the keystore configuration file.